hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 > ## Exit Code is not a Boolean
 >
-> You've probably trained your intuition to think of `0` as falsy.
+> You've probably trained your intuition to think of `0` as false.
 However, exit code of `0` means there was no error.
 If you feel queasy about remembering this, imagine that the question asked is "Was there an error in executing the command?" `0` means "no" and non-zero (`1`, `2`, ...) means "yes".
 {: .callout}

 Try out some other commands on your system, and see what things look like.